audreymgu/csc-280/README.md

 Project files follow a naming convention adopted from early in-class examples, being named "Project" followed by a spelled-out number designation:

     ProjectNumber.py

-Similarly, tester files are named "testProject" followed by the relevant number:
+Similarly, tester files are named "TestProject" followed by the relevant number:

-	testProjectNumber.py
+    TestProjectNumber.py

 Some projects do not include a tester.
 This is due either to the difficulty in building a program that tests project functions, or the lack of a working, pre-compiled "key" copy of the project to test the student copy against.